Ley789/SimpleRayTracer/Thesis/thesis.md

 It describes the structure of the implementation, e.g. the tasks of the different modules.
 It also describes the problems encountered while implementing the ray tracer and how to solve these issues.

+We researched different ways to represent primitives, the differences in the intersection functions and the difference in the normal vector calculation.
+We give details about the used intersection functions and normal vector calculations.
+This work implements the Blinn-Phong shading model and describes the different color components and the algorithms to calculate them.
+It also describes the integration in Diagrams as backend and command-line backend.
+It gives a comparison of the implemented raytracer and POV-Ray on a concrete scene.
+The comparison shows the result of the rendering, the time needed for rendering and the different scene descriptions.

 In \autoref{rendering} an introduction into the topic rendering is given, focused mainly on ray tracing.
 Next, \autoref{d-scene} defines the used data structure in the